Christian-Bull/slack-api-messages/README.md

 # slack-messages

-Quick wip script for exporting slack messages to a sqlite3 db
+Quick wip script for exporting slack messages to csv

-Creates a db in `./src`
+Creates a csv file for each channel in `./src`

 Add the following env vars: